elixir-tools/elixir-tools.nvim/README.md

 :lua require("elixir").open_output_panel({ window = "float" })
 ```

+### credo-language-server

+> Note: The credo-language-server integration utilizes `Mix.install/2`, so you must be running Elixir >= 1.12

+- Uses your project's Credo version.
+- Full project diagnostics
+- Code Actions

 ### Mix

 You can run any `mix` command in your project, complete with... autocomplete!